kunai-consulting/qwik-design-system/libs/components/src/calendar/research.md

 # Calendar/Date Picker Research
 ## Features
 Target features.
 Some are essential, others are nice to have.
 Checked items are already implemented in our component.
-- [ ] Date input
+- [ ] Date input integrated with the calendar
-- [ ] Date selection via popover calendar view
+- [x] Date selection via popover calendar view
-- [x] Date selection via inline Calendar view
+- [x] Date selection via inline calendar view
 - [ ] Date range input
 - [ ] Date range selection via calendar view
 - [ ] Multiple non-contiguous date selection via calendar view
 - [ ] Keyboard navigation
 - [ ] Specify date display format
-- [ ] Month view for selecting a day of the month
+- [x] Month view for selecting a day of the month
 - [ ] Year view for selecting a month in a given year
 - [ ] Multi-year view for selecting a year
 - [ ] Month and year dropdowns (alternative to having separate year and multi-year views)